korbinjoe/free.website.templates/README.md

 > Modern Web Application Template Collection

+---

+> 🚀 **🔥 WEEKLY UPDATES 🔥** - New templates added every week! ⭐ Star this repo to stay updated with the latest releases.

+---

 A carefully crafted collection of high-quality landing page templates built with the latest tech stack.
 Each template is thoughtfully designed with modern UI/UX and complete functional components.

 ## 🚀 Features